apache/camel-kamelets/infra/aws-s3/Readme.md

 ## Terraform

-The commmand to create the infra is:
+The command to create the infra is:

 ```bash
 $ cd terraform/